SkrideOne/cx/rust_docs/dependency-injection_handbook.md

 ### 2.6 Asynchronous dependencies

-Nightly Rust 1.90 allows writing `async fn` in traits for static dispatch.
+Nightly Rust 1.91 continues to allow writing `async fn` in traits for static dispatch.
 For dynamic dispatch of async methods, use the `async-trait` crate.
 When a dependency’s initialisation is async, propagate async through the call chain and use `async_once_cell` for lazy singletons.

 ```rust
 use async_once_cell::OnceCell as AsyncOnceCell;